MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ## Cyprus national identification number
 This sensitive information type entity is only available in the EU National Identification Number sensitive information type.

 ### Format

-Ten digits without spaces and delimiters
+ten digits without spaces and delimiters

 ### Pattern

- Ten digits
+ten digits

 ### Checksum

-Not applicable
+not applicable

 ### Definition

 A DLP policy is 75% confident that it's detected this type of sensitive information if, within a proximity of 300 characters:
 - The regular expression  `Regex_cyprus_eu_national_id_card` finds content that matches the pattern.
 - A keyword from  `Keywords_cyprus_eu_national_id_card` is found.